-The first thing I noticed about Dermatend is that it appears to be the most popular mole, wart and skin tag remover on the market.
+The first thing I noticed about Dermatend is that it appears to be the most popular skin tag remover on the market.
 And while popularity alone is usually a good sign, I still wanted to know more about it.

 Specifically, I was interested in finding out 3 things: